JuliaData/JuliaDB.jl/docs/src/index.md

 In our test dataset, the dates in the date column each fall in the different quarters of the year.
 It is possible to aggregate the data for each quarter together for each ticker symbol using `convertdim`.

-`convertdim` accepts a `DTable`, a dimension number to convert, a function or dictionary to apply to indices in that dimension, and an aggregation function (the aggregation function is needed in case the mapping is many-to-one).
+`convertdim` accepts a `DNDSparse`, a dimension number to convert, a function or dictionary to apply to indices in that dimension, and an aggregation function (the aggregation function is needed in case the mapping is many-to-one).
 You can optionally give a new name to the converted dimension using the `name` keyword argument.

 The following call therefore gives the quarterly aggregates for our data: